Azure/azure-cli/src/command_modules/azure-cli-acr/README.rst

 ::

     Command
-        az acr update: Update a container registry.
+        az acr update: Updates a container registry with the specified parameters.

     Arguments
-        --name -n      [Required]: Name of container registry.
+        --name -n   [Required]: The name of the container registry.
-        --admin-user-enabled -a  : Whether the admin user account is enabled.
-Allowed values: false, true.
+        --admin-enabled       : The value that indicates whether the admin user is enabled.
+Allowed
+                                values: false, true.
         --resource-group -g   : Name of resource group.
-        --storage-account-name -s: Name of an existing storage account.
+        --storage-account-name: The name of an existing storage account.
         --tags                : Space separated tags in 'key[=value]' format.
 Use "" to clear existing tags.

     Generic Update Arguments
         --add                 : Add an object to a list of objects by specifying a path and key value pairs.
 Example: --add property.listProperty <key=value, string or JSON string>.
         --remove              : Remove a property or an element from a list.
 Example: --remove property.list <indexToRemove> OR --remove propertyToRemove.
         --set                 : Update an object by specifying a property path and value to set.
                                 Example: --set property1.property2=<value>.

     Examples
         Update tags for a container registry
-            az acr update -n myRegistry --tags key1=value1 key2=value2 Update storage account for a container registry az acr update -n myRegistry --storage-account-name myStorageAccount Enable admin user for a container registry az acr update -n myRegistry --admin-user-enabled true
+            az acr update -n myRegistry --tags key1=value1 key2=value2 Update storage account for a container registry az acr update -n myRegistry --storage-account-name myStorageAccount Enable admin user for a container registry az acr update -n myRegistry --admin-enabled true

 Get login credentials for a container registry
 -------------
 ::

     Command
-        az acr credential show: Get login credentials for a container registry.
+        az acr credential show: Gets the administrator login credentials for the specified container registry.

     Arguments
-        --name -n [Required]: Name of container registry.
+        --name -n [Required]: The name of the container registry.
         --resource-group -g : Name of resource group.

 Regenerate login credentials for a container registry